Pío del Pilar

-Pío del Pilar (born Pío Isidro y Castañeda; July 11, 1860 – June 21, 1931) was a revolutionary general of the Philippines.
-To safeguard his family and prevent them from harassment, he changed his surname to del Pilar.
+Pío del Pilar (born Pío Isidro y Castañeda; July 11, 1860 – June 21, 1931) was a Filipino revolutionary general.
+He was one of the lead figures in the Philippine Revolution, and fought major battles in Manila and Cavite.

+To safeguard his family and prevent them from harassment, he changed his surname from Isidro to del Pilar.

 Early life and education

-Del Pilar was born in Barrio Culi-culi (now Pio del Pilar), San Pedro de Macati (present-day Makati) on July 11, 1860 to Isaac del Pilar, a farmer from Pasay, and Antonia Castaňeda, an embroider from Mandaluyong.
+del Pilar was born Pío Isidro y Castañeda in Barrio Culi-culi (now Pio del Pilar), San Pedro de Macati (present-day Makati) on July 11, 1860, to Isaac del Pilar, a farmer from Pasay, and Antonia Castaňeda, an embroider from San Felipe Neri (present-day Mandaluyong).
 As a child, his parents had him study for two years in the school of Pascual Rodriguez, and for four months under Ramon Renaldo, until he was forced to stop to work in the family farm.
 Typical of other Filipinos at the time, del Pilar knew little or no Spanish, but was fluent in Tagalog.

-Del Pilar married his childhood friend, Juliana Valeriano, at the age of 17.
+del Pilar married his childhood friend, Juliana Valeriano, at the age of 17.
 He was barely married for a year before he was drafted in the Spanish Army.
 He was assigned in Mindanao for a year, however his service was cut short to four months due to the intervention of a family friend.

-In 1890, de Pilar was appointed cabeza de barangay and later on, became teniente del barrio in Makati.
+In 1890, del Pilar was appointed cabeza de barangay and later on, became teniente del barrio in San Pedro de Macati.
 During this time, he had a chance meeting with Jose Rizal, and was inspired to distribute copies of his novel, Noli Me Tangere.